LucasLarese/regime-filtered-momentum/README.md

 The optimized trading strategy uses the probability of 'bull_calm' as a filter to decide when momentum signals should be trusted.

+When a position change is made, a 10 basis points (0.10%) cost is applied to mimic a real world case.

 ## Backtest Rules

 - Sample start: 2005